sjamillah/Wildlife_Corridors_project/README.md

 **Verify frontend is working**:
 - Should see login screen
 - No console errors in browser DevTools (F12)
-- Map tiles load correctly (Mapbox is working)
+- Map tiles load correctly (powered by Leaflet + OpenStreetMap)

 ---